Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

 The term $S_{0}$ might look uncommon, but is necessary to pick up terms nonlinear in $J$ that will be generated by the RG-flow.
 As initial condition, we set $S_{0}[\Lambda = \Lambda_0] = 0$.

-Starting from a renormalized action on scale $\Lambda_0$, the flow is going to generate the renormalized action on all lower scaled $\Lambda$, which is the second momentum scale involved.
+Starting from a renormalised action on scale $\Lambda_0$, the flow is going to generate the renormalised action on all lower scaled $\Lambda$, which is the second momentum scale involved.
 From the RG-perspective, $S[\Lambda = \Lambda_0]$ plays the role of the initial condition of the flow.

+It should be noted that the renormalised action $S[\Lambda]$, also called Wilsonian effective action, is not identical to the field theoretic effective action $\Gamma$, which generates the one-particle irreducible vertex functions.
+It will contain higher order terms even if the corresponding 1PI vertex functions vanish.

 The flow equations depend on the choice of the kinetic action, so we will define the kinetic term to be

 where we define

 $C$ is the cutoff-function, which has the following properties: